FBH93/DistributedSystemsHandIns/HandIn3/ReadMe.md

 Both clients and servers have a helper method `increaseLamptime(receivedTime int32)`, which is responsible for determining what to increase the `lampTime` to, and takes an argument `receivedTime` which is compared to the internal lamport time.
 This function is called whenever an event which should increase the lamport time takes place.

+To easily see when lamport times are evaluated, we have included debug messages in the console.
+These do not get included in the log files.

 The function either

 1. increments `lampTime` by one in the event that the internal `lampTime` is larger than the received time OR